Privicore

 Policies evaluate conditions to determine if they should trigger:

-Operation type: What action is being performed (login, data exchange, account modification)
+Operation type: What action is being performed (defined by selected events)

 User attributes: Profile characteristics, security classifications, roles